oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 tokens and refresh tokens.

-Since this is a redirect-based flow, the client must be capable of interacting with the resource owner's user-agent (typically a web browser) and capable of receiving incoming requests (via redirection) from the authorization server.
+Since this is a redirect-based flow, the client must be capable of initiating the flow with the resource owner's user-agent (typically a web browser) and capable of being redirected back to from the authorization server.

 ~~~~~~~~~~
 +----------+